 Women in our time have become increasingly independent—in the workplace, as elected officials, living and traveling alone.
-And, whether they ask it clearly or not, they also have the question: What do I need in order to be fully myself: What form of self-expression?
-What kind of relationships?
+And, whether they ask it clearly or not, they also have the question: What do I need in order to be fully myself: what form of self-expression? what kind of relationships?
 Yet women are confused about these opposites.
-We can go from feeling independence is equivalent to strength, and that to need anything—help in carrying one’s groceries, a friend’s advice, the meaning a man might have for us—is a sign of weakness, even humiliation, to feeling we can’t do a thing by ourselves.
+We can go from feeling independence is equivalent to strength, and that to need anything—help in carrying one’s groceries, a friend’s advice, the meaning another person might have for us—is a sign of weakness, even humiliation, to feeling we can’t do a thing by ourselves.
 So, how can we make sense of independence and need in our lives?

 Aesthetic Realism is the beautiful, logical means of answering this question.
 “A need,” Eli Siegel explained, is “anything a person is nearer to completeness with [, or]…anything that satisfies a true desire.”
 Our greatest need, I’ve learned, is to try to know and honestly like the world and people, and this makes us proud.
 So we need the world to help us be truly independent selves.

 There’s also another, very different kind of need: to feel we’re free to see things any way we please, to have our way regardless of what these things deserve.
 This need comes from the most debilitating thing in everyone, the hope to have contempt, and it always makes a person less sure of herself.